 While positive discrimination is often discussed as a method of boosting diversity police employers must be aware of the limits of positive action under the Equality Act 2010, which were highlighted by the tribunal decision of Furlong v Chief Constable of Cheshire Police.

 Despite the challenges, the police sector may be able to benefit from certain initiatives to boost recruitment, for example a government pilot to bring officers and staff who left because of caring responsibilities back into investigative roles, the Metropolitan Police scheme to allow new police constable recruits to join the force on a part-time basis, and the Police Now programme for attracting high-achieving graduates.

 Initiatives like these are likely to become even more relevant, with a government commitment, announced in October 2019, to recruit 20,000 new police officers over three years.
 It is over 15,300 recruits into its target, according to figures released on 26 October 2022.

-HR and legal information and guidance relating to employers in the police service.
+HR and legal information, news and guidance relating to employers in the police service.

 See Lexis®Library legislation for the up-to-date version of the police regulations including the: